justinyeh1995/VU_MSCS_DistributedSystemsPrinciples/ProgAssign3/README.md

 deleteall /
 ```

-be patient & wait a bit longer before all things are stable.
+Be patient & wait a bit before all zkServer gets stable.`

-go ahead & get back to mininet cli
+Switch back to the mininet cli

 ## Run Scripts
 ```sh=